chromium/chromium/net/data/ssl/chrome_root_store/faq.md

 Root Store during Chrome browser application updates.

 ## Why does the certificate viewer look different?
-Beginning in Chrome 105, Chrome on Windows and macOS transitioned from using the native platform certificate viewer to the Chrome Certificate Viewer.
-This transition is intended to promote a consistent experience across platforms as we begin the [rollout](#when-are-these-changes-taking-place) of the Chrome Root Store.
+In Chrome 105, Chrome on Windows and macOS transitioned from using the native platform certificate viewer to the Chrome Certificate Viewer.
+This transition promotes a consistent experience across platforms as we begin the [rollout](#when-are-these-changes-taking-place) of the Chrome Root Store.